HMS New Zealand (1911): Battle of Dogger Bank

-New Zealand was relieved by Australia as flagship of the 2nd BCS on 22 February 1915.
+New Zealand was relieved by Australia as flagship of the 2nd BCS on 22 February.
 The squadron joined the Grand Fleet in a sortie on 29 March, in response to intelligence that the German fleet was leaving port as the precursor to a major operation.
 By the next night, the German ships had withdrawn, and the squadron returned to Rosyth.
 On 11 April, the British fleet was again deployed on the intelligence that a German force was planning an operation.
 The Germans intended to lay mines at the Swarte Bank, but after a scouting Zeppelin located a British light cruiser squadron, they began to prepare for what they thought was a British attack.
 Heavy fog and the need to refuel caused Australia and the British vessels to return to port on 17 April, and although they were redeployed that night, they were unable to stop two German light cruisers from laying the minefield.

-In June 1915 Halsey was promoted to Captain of the fleet with rank of Commodore on HMS Iron Duke and was succeeded as captain of New Zealand by J.F.E.
+In June Halsey was promoted to Captain of the fleet with rank of Commodore on HMS Iron Duke and was succeeded as captain of New Zealand by J.F.E.
 (Jimmy) Green.
 Despite it being his personal property Halsey left the piupiu in the care of Green.

-From 26 to 28 January 1916, the 2nd BCS was positioned off the Skagerrak while the 1st Light Cruiser Squadron swept the strait in an unsuccessful search for a possible minelayer.